MehmetZorlu07/remote-mentoring/wiki/status-reports.md

 ## Status Report of Week 10
 The functionality for displaying all the researchers related to a project is implemented for academics.
 In this week, it took me a very long time to accomplish the functionality of approving/declining a project by academics due to lots of debugging.
 My aim was to finish all 5 must have features in Moscow Principles but I could only do 2.
 Finally, I have implemented the functionality of a researcher withdrawing their application from a project.

+## Status Report of Week 11
+(Sent in a video recording format via OneDrive)